In this document

 - between AudioTrack callback thread and other app threads (this is out of our control)

 As of this writing, reduced latency for AudioRecord is planned but not yet implemented.
 The likely priority inversion spots will be similar to those for AudioTrack.

 - disabling interrupts

 Disabling interrupts is not feasible in Linux user space, and does not work for Symmetric Multi-Processors (SMP).

 Priority inheritance futexes (fast user-space mutexes) are available in Linux kernel, but are not currently exposed by the Android C runtime library Bionic.
 They are not used in the audio system because they are relatively heavyweight, and because they rely on a trusted client.

 Techniques used by Android

-We started with "try lock" and lock with timeout.
+Experiments started with "try lock" and lock with timeout.
 These are non-blocking and bounded blocking variants of the mutex lock operation.
-Try lock and lock with timeout worked fairly well for us, but were susceptible to a couple of obscure failure modes: the server was not guaranteed to be able to access the shared state if the client happened to be busy, and the cumulative timeout could be too long if there was a long sequence of unrelated locks that all timed out.
+Try lock and lock with timeout worked fairly well but were susceptible to a couple of obscure failure modes: the server was not guaranteed to be able to access the shared state if the client happened to be busy, and the cumulative timeout could be too long if there was a long sequence of unrelated locks that all timed out.

 We also use atomic operations such as: